 GIRLS WHO BURN

-Dodging corrupt police and the even more corrupt Montgomery family, Addie turns to the only person she can trust to help her solve this—the boy she was with during both murders.
+When Addie gets an email telling her to confess to both murders or her little brother will be next, she must find out who’s behind this.
+Dodging corrupt police and the even more corrupt Montgomery family, she turns to the only person she can trust to help her solve this—the boy she was with during both murders.
 But Seth is still a Montgomery, and may be hiding secrets of his own.

 WE WERE ONLY FRESHMEN